Building Climate-Smart Cities

 - Data richness of cities: a resource that we should use in climate mitigation and adaptation.

-- Crucial to include in
+- Crucial to include health in Habitat III.

 Krzysztof OLENDRZYNSKI, Secretariat of the Long-range Trans-boundary Air Pollution Convention, UNECE